boozallen/sdp-pipeline-framework/docs/pages/getting-started/configure_jenkins_in_chart.rst

 Instead, a template is provided that you can copy to your own values.yaml file.
 One way to create this copy is opening your terminal to the sdp repository and running the command ``cp values.template.yaml values.yaml``.
-It is highly recommended to start from this template and adding your additional settings to that template copy.
+It is highly recommended to start from this template and add your additional settings to that template copy.
 Some of the necessary settings you will need to configure are described below.